idleberg/atom-local-storage/README.md

 The following commands are available through the [command-palette](https://atom.io/docs/latest/getting-started-atom-basics#command-palette):

-* Local Storage: Open
+* Local Storage: Open Item
-* Local Storage: Save
+* Local Storage: Save Item
+* Local Storage: Delete Item

 Also take note that several tweaks can be made through the package settings!